“… I came that they may have life and have it abundantly.” John 10:10b

 One statement of Jesus that profoundly and significantly impacts me is, “…I came that they may have life, and have it abundantly.”

-I read and memorized this verse when I was a small kid attending one of the summertime Daily Vacation Bible School or DVBS.
+I read and memorised this verse as a small kid attending summertime Daily Vacation Bible School, or DVBS.

-What started then as rote memorization became a journey gradually to my search for the ‘abundant life.’
+What started then as rote memorisation became a gradual journey in my search for the ‘abundant life.’

-I was born to parents who are both theology graduates, and I grew up with them working from church to church.
+I was born to parents who are both theology graduates and have served as pastors in several churches.
+I grew up with them, working from church to church.

-Experiencing the economic and psychological hardships and challenges of being a son of a rural pastor, I would always wonder about that abundant life that the Great Teacher said He came for us to have.
+As the son of a rural pastor, I experienced the economic and psychological hardships and challenges that come with this vocation.
+I would often wonder about the abundant life that the Great Teacher said He came to give us.

-Also, how can I affirm my confidence in the abundant life that Jesus Christ promised when I experienced injustice, dishonesty, corruption, jealousy, envy, and all kinds of strife through and among his very faithful followers?
+How can I affirm my confidence in the abundant life promised by Jesus Christ when I have experienced injustice, dishonesty, corruption, jealousy, envy, and various kinds of strife among his faithful followers?

-Where is an abundance when the people of God would go through hunger and poverty because opportunities have become scarce after making a stand for what is right?
+Where is the abundance when God’s people experience hunger and poverty because opportunities have become scarce after standing for what is right?

 Of course, it is easy to understand what abundant life is in the context of the material world.

-I grew up with the carnal understanding that to live a life of plenty is always to have more than enough food to eat.
-You have lots of money to experience an affluent lifestyle, like a good house, cars, travels, parties, and anything a person or family could wish for.
+I grew up with the carnal understanding that to live a life of plenty, you always have more than enough food to eat.
+You also have lots of money to experience an affluent lifestyle, which includes a good house, cars, travel, parties, and anything a person or family could wish for.

-Thus, keeping my heart and mind the questions, I chartered my course toward prosperity.
+Thus, keeping my heart and mind on the questions, I chartered my course toward prosperity.

-My goals were to study hard in high school to get a college scholarship, graduate from a course that would be my ticket to high-paying jobs, do well in my chosen career, and live comfortably in affluence.
+My goals were to study diligently in high school to secure a university scholarship, graduate from a course that would lead to high-paying jobs, excel in my chosen career, and live comfortably in affluence.

 So, where could I find true abundant life if it is not present in having material affluence alone?

-In late 1995, I worked in Manila for almost two years.
-I resigned from my job with an international NGO, which I found a corrupt organization.
+In late 1995, after I spent almost two years working in Manila, I resigned from my job at an international NGO, which I found to be corrupt.
 I prayed and reflected on the Lord’s direction for my life.

-Finally, after many years of a tiring journey, my search led me to one great discovery – that abundant life is using my fullest potential for the Lord Jesus Christ.
+After many years of a tiring journey, I finally discovered that abundant life means using my fullest potential for the Lord Jesus Christ.

-Yes, I discovered that living my life to the fullest is having all my faculties, availability, and resources of good use for the glory of God.
+Yes, I discovered that living life to the fullest means using all my faculties, availability, and resources for the glory of God.

 From the list of my work experiences, I noticed that there were productivity, development, and positive, memorable moments in the workplaces where I’ve been, where my full potential is acknowledged and used fully.